 The contest’s winners delivered extremely delightful prototypes and were a lot more beautiful than what Kaspar and I delivered.
-The top pick was about an app that lets you escape awkward situations (like painful first dates or running into your ex) while the runner-up made a mobile game that makes you look after your emotional wellbeing.

 Our aesthetics could certainly be better.

-But I’m happy with what we delivered given the time that we had.
+But I’m happy with what we delivered given the time we had.
 It’s a miracle that Kaspar and I made it to the finish line, really.
 Some teams in other cities do not even make it to the deadline – a scarier and sadder sight for Adobe and the participants.